RedstoneRuler/Redstone-Engine/README.md

 - [PhantomArcade3K](https://twitter.com/phantomarcade3k) and [Evilsk8r](https://twitter.com/evilsk8r) - Art/Animation
 - [Kawai Sprite](https://twitter.com/kawaisprite) - Music
 ## Build instructions
-The compilation process for this engine is mostly the same as compiling the base game, but there are a few more steps if you're planning on building a version with the old video codec.
+The compilation process for this engine is mostly the same as compiling the base game, but there are a few more steps depending on the version you plan on compiling.
 After setting up Haxe, do the following:
+###New Video Codec (hxCodec)
+- Install hxCodec by running `haxelib git hxCodec https://github.com/polybiusproxy/hxcodec`

+###Old Video Codec (Extension-Webm)
 - Install actuate by running `haxelib install actuate`
 - Install the extension-webm fork by running `haxelib git extension-webm https://github.com/GrowtopiaFli/extension-webm`
 - Finally, run `lime rebuild extension-webm [windows/mac/linux/android]`, depending on device.